-Luckily, support services have grown up from back in the day, and today’s families are better equipped to work through the myriad of stressors that exist, but searching for those helpful programs and events becomes another task to conquer during the deployment cycle.
+But some things have stayed the same.
+Care packages are always appreciated and looked forward to, and families get through deployments easier when they weave together a network of deployment resources at home.
+Luckily, today’s families are better equipped to work through the myriad of stressors, but searching for those helpful programs and events sometimes becomes another task to conquer during the deployment cycle.

-MilitaryByOwner has numerous information packed deployment resources to share for your service member, you, and your family to find comfort and convenience while separated.
+So, MilitaryByOwner has collected numerous information-packed deployment resources to help you sort the support so your family can find comfort and convenience while separated.

 Start with these:

 First, and this is important, take advantage of all the resources the military provides.
 It’s also the most practical and likely free way to get the help you need.
 If you don’t have a military base close, connect virtually with your closest installation and their CDC, MWR, Commissary, and Exchange online to see on-base activities.
 You could make plans ahead to attend some of the activities.